 Prime value hotels offer all the benefits of the value resorts plus one extra perk: a private entranceway to Volcano Bay, Universal’s water theme park (the only venues, in fact, to do so).
 Once again, many of the privileges that the preferred and premier hotels boast aren’t carried over here.

 There is only one venue in the preferred tier (the only classification to have a single occupant): Sapphire Falls Resort.
 This is Universal’s middle category, offering some benefits above the value and prime value entries.
 Regular rates for Sapphire Falls begin at $199, room sizes start at 321 square feet, and there are 1,000 rooms available.

 Universal Orlando’s premier hotels – general information

 Topping off Universal’s hotel offerings is its premier echelon, which consists of Portofino Bay Hotel, Hard Rock Hotel, and Royal Pacific Resort.
 This level is home to the resort’s highest-priced hotels, which come with matching accommodations and perks.
 Regular rates for Royal Pacific start at $269 with room sizes beginning at 335 square feet; Hard Rock, meanwhile, comes in at $314 and 375 square feet, respectively; and Portofino Bay brings up the rear with $329 and 450 square feet.

 With the differences between the preferred and premier properties being a common question, we reached out to Universal for clarification.
 “Our goal for the premier guest experience is that it is at the one-of-a-kind level,” a representative said.
 “Our goal for the preferred guest experience is that it provides a perfect blend of resort-level convenience and amenities.”

 Universal Orlando’s hotels – rates

 For your convenience, we have collected all of the hotels’ rates together into one tidy spot (well, save for the value hotels’).
 Compare these numbers with our crowd level predictions to find the best time to stay at Universal Orlando.
-As you’ll see, these rates can fluctuate greatly across all six current venues: Aventura and Cabana Bay vary $100 based on the season; Sapphire Falls, $115; Royal Pacific, $205; Hard Rock, $235; and Portofino Bay, $215.
+As you’ll see, these rates can fluctuate greatly across the first six venues: Aventura and Cabana Bay vary $100 based on the season; Sapphire Falls, $115; Royal Pacific, $205; Hard Rock, $235; and Portofino Bay, $215.